testcontainers/testcontainers-go/docs/modules/redis.md

 #### Image

-If you need to set a different Redis Docker image, you can use `WithImage` with a valid Docker image for Postgres.
-E.g. `WithImage("docker.io/redis:7")`.
+If you need to set a different Redis Docker image, you can use `testcontainers.WithImage` with a valid Docker image for Postgres.
+E.g. `testcontainers.WithImage("docker.io/redis:7")`.

 <!--codeinclude-->
 [Use a different image](../../modules/redis/redis_test.go) inside_block:withImage